 Prof. Dr. Habil.
 Petya Yaneva.
 Department of Classical Philology from 1983 at Sofia University “St. Kliment Ohridski”, Bulgaria.
 Dean of the Faculty of Classical and Modern Philology at the University 2003-2011.
 Specialist in Ancient and Medieval Greek, Historical Greek Grammar, Greek Paleography and Codicology, Textology, Old Church Slavonic, Methodology of Teaching Academic Courses in and on a Foreign Language Using ICT.
 Her publications include 6 books and chapters of books, 2 editions of Medieval Greek texts, 2 books and 5 excerpts of books translated from Ancient and Medieval Greek, and more than 40 articles in journals, congress proceedings, etc.

 Prof. PhD.
 Ralph Cleminson is an Associate of the Faculty of Mediaeval and Modern Languages at the University of Oxford, and has published 2 single-authored books, 2 joint-authored books, 2 edited books, 6 translated books, 51 articles and 23 reviews in the fields of manuscript studies, cyrillic palaeography and codicology, Slavonic philology, textual criticism, digital humanities, early-printed books, history, etc. While he maintains interests in all these fields, his current work is mainly focused on editions of Hakluyt’s Principle Navigations and the Catholic Epistles in their Slavonic version.
 Member of the Commission for Computer Processing of Slavonic manuscripts and Old Printed Books to the International Committee of Slavists.

-Prof. Dr. Segej Ivanov is a specialist in history, Professor of the Institute of Higher Humanitarian Studies.
+Prof. Dr. Segej Ivanov is a specialist in history and Byzantine culture, Professor of the Institute of Higher Humanitarian Studies.
 EM Meletinsky RSUH, the philological faculty of St. Petersburg State University and the Faculty of Philology of the Higher School of Economics.
 Leading researcher of the Department of the History of the Middle Ages of the Institute of Slavic Studies of the Russian Academy of Sciences.
 Areas of the scientific interest: translations from Byzantine Greek to Slavonic; history of Byzantium and interrelations with Balkan countries, phenomena of cultural interchange and its rezults.